-In his research Gijs Overgoor focuses on applying techniques from AI and Econometrics to solve marketing problems.
-His latest work, published in the California Management Review, discusses a framework for implementing Marketing AI projects.
-Other work in progress is focused on consumer interaction with visual content on websites and social media.
+In his research Gijs Overgoor focuses on applying techniques from AI and Econometrics to solve marketing problems, mainly in the space of visual marketing.

 + G. Overgoor, W. Rand, W. Van Dolen, M. Mazloom, ”Simplicity is not Key: Understanding Marketer-Generated Social Media Images and Consumer Liking”.
 Forthcoming at International Journal of Research in Marketing